 Butler University, which called Irvington home from 1875 to 1928, helped to establish the area as a cultural and arts destination.
 The community has managed to retain many of its most appealing characteristics, and is especially known for its winding, tree-lined streets, beautiful parks and historically significant homes and businesses.

 In 1987, Irvington became the largest district in Marion County to be listed on the National Register of Historic Places.
-In 2002, community leaders established the Irvington Development Organization, a membership-based non-profit aimed at preserving the neighborhood’s historic charm while promoting positive growth.
+In 2006 much of Irvington was protected under a local historic district designation.

 Irvington is home to more than 11,000 residents living in an area roughly bordered by 10th Street and Emerson, English and Edmondson avenues.
 Below are some statistics to give you a clearer picture of who we are.